-Over the last twenty-one (21) years (1996-2017), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
-The IDEA Survey consistently ranks Reid Friedson, PhD among the top 10% of college professors in the United States.
-In 2012-13, students at Indian River State College (IRSC) rated Professor Friedson 5.0/5.0 on RateMyProfessors.com.
+Over the last twenty-two (22) years (1996-2018), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
 Dr. Friedson was Lecturer of Comparative Government in Jamaica and Adjunct Professor of History in Liberty City, Miami, FL.
+Each year Reid Friedson, PhD is ranked among the top 10% of professors in the United States of America (5.0/5.0: RateMy Professors.com).

 Dr. Reid Friedson has been a certified history, politics, social sciences, and language arts teacher and Seminole Tribe of Florida tutor since 1988.
-Friedson taught language arts and social studies to rave reviews at two (2) Blue Ribbon Secondary Schools of Excellence in Washington, DC, the Duke Ellington School of the Arts and the School Without Walls in Washington, DC, and he taught at Marjory Stoneman Douglas (MSD) in Parkland.
+Friedson taught language arts and social studies to rave reviews at two (2) National Blue Ribbon Secondary Schools of Excellence, the Duke Ellington School of the Arts and the School Without Walls in Washington, DC, and he taught at Marjory Stoneman Douglas (MSD) in Parkland.

 Dr. Friedson tutors Advanced Placement (AP) United States History, European History, World History, Comparative Government and Politics, United States Government and Politics, Human Geography, Environmental Science, Economics, and English Literature and Composition.
 In 2016, Dr. Friedson was approved by ETS as an AP Capstone Research and Seminar Reader.

-For the Home Schools of America, Dr. Friedson edited online American History, Practical Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, British Literature, and Language Arts home school textbooks, lessons, assignments, and examinations.
+For the Home Schools of America, Dr. Friedson edited online American History, Practical Government, World Geography, Global Studies, Caribbean Studies, Sociology, Economics, Psychology, British Literature, Language Arts, and Personal Fitness home school textbooks, lessons, assignments, and examinations.

 Dr. Friedson was World History and Critical Thinking standards setting assessment writer, editor, and quality assurance consultant to Western Governors University.
 As consultant to the University of Miami Global Academy Online, Friedson designed online Business Communication and Music Appreciation courses.
 As consultant to the Art Institutes International, Dr. Friedson authored online World Civilizations, American Cultural History, Ethics, Effective Speaking, and Advanced Composition courses.